LIFEHUBBER

 Memory, jobs, and local control together

-The notable angle is the attempt to combine knowledge storage, agent memory, scheduled jobs, and local self-hosting into one file-based environment instead of splitting those pieces across many services.
+The project tries to combine knowledge storage, agent memory, scheduled jobs, and local self-hosting into one file-based environment instead of splitting those pieces across many services.

 Availability